Watchdog: Ex-Interior head Zinke lied during casino probe

 Zinke’s campaign could not immediately be reached for comment.
 But a letter from Zinke’s attorney, included in the report, said the finding that Zinke lacked candor was “wrong and without merit.”

 In comments to investigators, Zinke called the report’s timing — less than three months before the November election — “disturbing and improper.”
-He asked that the report’s release be delayed until after the election, a request Greenblatt denied.
+He asked that the report’s release be delayed until after the election.
+Greenblatt, who was nominated by former President Donald Trump, denied Zinke’s request, saying a delay “could be perceived as a political purpose and would be inconsistent with our typical processes.”

 Zinke was accused of acting improperly on a request by the Mashantucket Pequot and Mohegan tribes in Connecticut to open a casino on non-tribal land in East Windsor, Connecticut.
 The request required federal approval.
 The proposed site was close to a casino planned by Las Vegas-based MGM Resorts in nearby Springfield, Massachusetts.
 The MGM casino opened in 2018.